nenuadrian/Secret-Republic-Hacking-Browser-Game-V3/README.md

 Please refer to the the GUIDES folder in this repository.
 In contains instructions of what can be used within the Mission descriptions to benefit from dynamic IP generation between missions and other useful instructions, tips and tricks.

+## Adding skills, ablitites or tutorial steps

+Check the `includes/constants` folder.

+## New pages with minimal functionality

+TBC

 # License